ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w1d2 - d - CSS - Flexbox.md

   - Replicate this layout (note, it is responsive): https://codepen.io/team/css-tricks/full/YqaKYR

 Notes:
-  - you will need to create html + css
+  - You will need to create html + css
-  - focus on the distrubution of the elements (main goal is to practice flexbox; do not worry about details of the design, colors etc)
+  - Focus on the distribution of the elements (main goal is to practice flexbox; do not worry about details of the design like the font, colors, etc.)
-  - for breakpoints, you can use 600px and 800px.
+  - For breakpoints, you can use 600px and 800px.

 Time: 25min.